Quantitative disorder effects in low-dimensional spin systems: Proofs for spin systems with continuous symmetry

 \subsubsection{Proof of Theorem~\ref{thm.thm2}}

-In this section, we combine the result of Lemma~\ref{lemmasecondmandelbrot} (applied with periodic boundary condition) with an argument similar to the one developed in Section~\ref{subsec4.3.21739} to complete the proof of Theorem~\ref{thm.thm2}.
+In this section, we combine the result of Lemma~\ref{lemmasecondmandelbrot} (applied with the periodic boundary condition) with an argument similar to the one developed in Subsection~\ref{subsec4.3.21739} to complete the proof of Theorem~\ref{thm.thm2}.

-\begin{proof}[Proof of Theorem~\ref{thm.thm2}] Fix a side length $L \geq 3$, $h \in \R^n$ such that $\left| h \right| \leq 1/4$, and set $\ell := L/2 \wedge |h|^{-1/2}$.
+\begin{proof}[Proof of Theorem~\ref{thm.thm2}] Fix a side length $L \geq 10$, $h \in \R^n$ such that $\left| h \right| \leq 1/10$, and set $\ell := (L/2) \wedge |h|^{-1/2}$.
 We consider the system with periodic boundary condition and apply Lemma~\ref{lemmasecondmandelbrot} with the boxes $\Lambda_0 := \Lambda_L$ and $\Lambda_L = \Lambda_\ell$.
 We obtain

 where we used the inequality $\ln \ell \geq c \ln \left(L \wedge |h|^{-1}\right)$.
 Integrating over $h$ as it was done in~\eqref{eq:1352199}, we deduce that

 Let us then fix an integer $i \in \{ 1 , \ldots, n \}$.
 For each realization of the random field $\eta$ and each $h \in \R^n$, we let $\tau_i(\eta , h) \in \S^{\partial \Lambda_L}$ be a boundary condition satisfying